Retiree Medical

 • At least age 55 with at least 10 years of service.

-Note: Nokia retiree healthcare coverage is not available if you are not eligible for Medicare, even if upon termination of employment, you met one of the age and service requirements described above.
-However, when you become eligible for Medicare, you may be eligible for Nokia retiree healthcare coverage at that time.
+Nokia’s retiree healthcare coverage is available only to Medicare-eligible retirees and their eligible Medicare-eligible dependents.
+Such coverage is not available if you are not eligible for Medicare, even if upon termination of employment, you met one of the age and service requirements described above.
+However, when you become eligible for Medicare, you may be eligible for Nokia’s retiree healthcare coverage at that time.

 Eligible Dependents

-You pay the full cost of coverage.
+You pay the full cost of any coverage you elect.
+The company does not pay any portion of your coverage.
 For your specific costs, visit the YBR website.